Microorganisms

 (More detailed information in the source)

-Rabbit Viral Haemorrhagic Disease or RHDV are two strains of viral hepatitis only affecting rabbits, with a mortality of 70-100%.
+Rabbit Viral Haemorrhagic Disease or RHVD are two strains of viral hepatitis only affecting rabbits, with a mortality of 70-100%.

 Some strains also affect hares and cottontails.

-Infection symptoms include liver necrosis and coagulation in most blood vessels, worsening the necrosis and reducing the blood supply to other organs.
-Blocked vessels may rupture due to the pressure, creating internal and external bleeding from orifices.
+Infection symptoms include liver necrosis and coagulation in most blood vessels, worsening the necrosis and reducing the blood and oxygen supply to other organs.
+Blocked vessels may rupture due to the pressure, creating internal bleeding and external bleeding through orifices like the nose.

-Chronicity is commonly a symptom of RHDV2 and symptoms include general sickness symptoms, anorexia, and jaundice (yellowing of the eyes and other tissues) due to high levels of bilirubin.
-GI dilation, arrhythmia, heart murmurs and neurological issues may occur.
-Death comes within 1 to 2 weeks and is due to liver failure.
+Chronicity is a common symptom of RHVD 2, other symptoms including general sickness symptoms, anorexia, and jaundice (yellowing of the eyes and other tissues) due to high levels of bilirubin due to liver failure.
+GI dilation, arrhythmia and heart murmurs, and neurological symptoms may develop.
+Death comes within 1 to 2 weeks and usually occurs due to liver failure.

-Rabbits can also be asymptomatic, and due to the incubation period, especially of RHDV2 (3-5 days), the rabbit can infect other rabbits without prior notice.
+Rabbits can also be asymptomatic, and due to the incubation period, especially of RHVD2 (3-5 days), the rabbit can infect other rabbits without prior notice.

-The good news is that there are vaccines, and that these are very effective at controlling infections, thus it is very recommended for you to vaccinate your rabbits accordingly for both strains of RHDV.
+The good news is that there are very effective vaccines, thus it is very recommended for you to vaccinate your rabbits accordingly for both strains of RHVD.

-If you want to learn more about RHDV, you can read:
+If you want to learn more about RHVD, you can read:

-The Rabbit Welfare Association and Fund’s information sheet about RHDV.
+The Rabbit Welfare Association and Fund’s information sheet about RHVD.

 Wikipedia’s article on Rabbit Haemorrhagic Disease.